lovexyn0827/MessMod/README.md

 Default value: `false`

+##### `creativeNoVoidDamage`

+Disable void damage for players in creative-like modes.

+Available values: `true` / `false`

+Default value: `false`

 ##### `creativeUpwardsSpeed`

 Set the vertical speed flying speed in the creative mode.
 The actual terminal speed (in m/s) of players is roughly 150 * `creativeUpwardsSpeed`.
+Set to `NaN` to leave vanilla settings untouched.

-Available values: Any positive real number
+Available values: Any real number, and NaN

 Default value: `NaN`